Our gear requirements are easy to meet, and are items that all motorcyclists should own and use already.

 PLEASE ...
 DO NOT show up with a "too big" helmet!

-All riders must have a "hard" back protector.
-However, we also allow the CE approved armor such as "knox" or "bohn" brands.
+All riders must have either a "hard" back protector, or any CE approved armor such as "knox" or "bohn" or "forcefield" brands.
 The thin foam pads generally included with jackets is NOT APPROVED.
 Below are a couple of samples of what we mean by "hard" protection.
 If you are unsure, please send me a photo or website link showing your back protection and I will let you know.

 Must be full length, non-mesh, leather motorcycle gloves.
 There should be no rips or excessive "scuffs".
 When in the riding position, there can be no exposed skin.
 The gloves must have a gauntlet that fully covers your wrist.

-Motorcycle specific boots that fully cover the ankle are required.
+Motorcycle specific boots that reach middle of the shin are required.
 Boots should have significant protective items in the ankle area.
 High-top sneakers, "stunting" boots, and workboots are not allowed.

 KNEE SLIDERS/TOE SLIDERS: